openvinotoolkit/model_server/docs/model_server_c_api.md

 **Note**: After inference execution is finished you can reuse the same `OVMS_InferenceRequest` by using `OVMS_InferenceRequestInputRemoveData` and then setting different tensor data with `OVMS_InferenceRequestSetData`.

+#### Server liveness and readiness
+To check if OVMS is alive and should respond to requests you can use `OVMS_ServerLive`.
+Checking readiness with `OVMS_ServerReady' will show if initial configuration loading finished.

+#### Servable readiness
+To check if servable is ready for inference and metadata requests use `OVMS_GetServableState` specifying name and optionally version.

+#### Servable metadata
+Execute `OVMS_GetServableMetadata` call to get information about servable inputs, outputs.
+If the request was succesfull you receive `OVMS_ServableMetadata` object.
+To get information about every input/output you must use first check for number of inputs/outputs with `OVMS_ServableMetadataInputCount`/`OVMS_ServableMetadataOutputCount`, and then use `OVMS_ServableMetadataInput` and `OVMS_ServableMetadataOuput` calls to extract details about each input/output.
+After retreiving required data you must release response object with `OVMS_ServableMetadataDelete`.

 ## Preview limitations
 * Launching server in single model mode is not supported.
 You must use configuration file.
 * There is no direct support for jpeg/png encoded input format through C API.